 Justice Carmen Elisa Espinosa became a justice of the Supreme Court on March 6, 2013, having been appointed to the position by Governor Dannel P. Malloy.
-Justice Espinosa is the first Hispanic Supreme Court Justice in Connecticut.
+Justice Espinosa is the first Hispanic Supreme Court justice in Connecticut.
+On July 16, 2017, Justice Espinosa became a Senior Justice of the Supreme Court.

 Prior to her appointment to the Supreme Court, Justice Espinosa was a judge of the Appellate Court, having been appointed to the position by Governor Malloy.
 She was sworn in on March 16, 2011, and was the first Hispanic appointed to serve as a judge of the Appellate Court.